tokio-rs/website/content/tokio/topics/tracing-next-steps.md

 # Tokio-console

-Tokio-console is an htop-like utility that enables you to see a real-time view of an application’s spans and events.
+[`tokio-console`](https://github.com/tokio-rs/console) is an htop-like utility that enables you to see a real-time view of an application’s spans and events.
 It can also represent "resources" that the Tokio runtime has created, such as Tasks.
 It's essential for understanding performance issues during the development process.

-To enable the console in mini-redis, you need to enable the `tracing` feature for the Tokio package:
+For instance, to use Tokio-console in [the mini-redis project](https://github.com/tokio-rs/mini-redis)), you need to enable the `tracing` feature for the Tokio package:

 ```toml
 # Update the tokio import in your Cargo.toml